NimbleNitesh/hello-word/README.md

 # hello-word

 Hi everyone,
 Nitesh here, I like Competitive Programming.
-I am quite good at C and C++.
+I prefer C and C++.
 Also, I do some Web Development.